The name 'sauceboat' is derived from the Old French ‘sausse’ for sauce, and ‘boat’ relates to the shape of the vessel.

-Sauceboats may also referred to as gravy boats or saucières.
+Sauceboats may also be referred to as gravy boats or saucières.

-Sauceboats were at first double-lipped and double-handed, but by the early 18th century had evolved into the more convenient form with a broad pouring lip and single scroll handle.
+Sauceboats were at first double-lipped and double-handed, but by the early 18th century, they had evolved into the more convenient form with a broad pouring lip and single scroll handle.
 Some sauceboats were crafted with accompanying ladles and/or matching under-dishes.

-Initially sauceboats were supported by a central foot, but by mid 1700’s silver sauceboats supported by three feet increased in popularity.
+Initially, sauceboats were supported by a central foot, but by the mid-1700s silver sauceboats supported by three feet increased in popularity.
 It was around this time that English porcelain sauceboats were introduced to compliment dinner services, and early factories such as Worcester, Chelsea and Limehouse flourished.